 This program provides the basic training needed to enter the job market as an entry-level air conditioning technician.
 Subject matter includes the basics of both the electrical and mechanical sides of the air conditioning system.
 All courses in this program are a part of the Air Conditioning Technology certificate program.

-Course Number Title redit Hours
+Course # Title Credit Hours

+First Semester

 ACHT 1000 Refrigeration Fundamentals 3

-ACHT 1010 Principles & Practices of Refrigeration on 4
+ACHT 1010 Principles & Practices of Refrigeration 4

 ACHT 1030 Electrical Fundamentals 4

 ATTP 1120 Industrial Safety 1

-TOTAL Air Condi tioning Systems Maintenance 12
+Total 12